How To Handle Right Click In React

 By onjsdev

-When a user right clicks in a browser, a default box appears with some actions such as copy and paste.
-However, in a React application, preventing the default right-click behavior and customizing it may be necessary.
+When a user right clicks in a browser, a default box(context menu) appears with some actions such as copy and paste.
+However, you can easily prevent the default behavior and take a custom action on right click in your react applications with the help of onContextMenu event.

-What is onContextMenu Event
+What is the onContextMenu Event?

 The onContextMenu event is fired when the user right-clicks on an element or presses the context menu key on their keyboard.
-It is a built-in event in React that you can use to handle the right-click event.
+It is a built-in event in React that we can use to handle the right-click event.

 To handle the right-click event, you need to attach the onContextMenu event to the element that you want to listen for the right-click event.
-You can then define a function to handle the right-click event and pass it as a prop to the element.
+You can then define a callback function to handle the right-click event and pass it as a prop to the element.

 import React from 'react';